manuelinfosec/asm-ceaser-cipher/README.md

 ```

 ## Acknowledgments
-Although, I learnt and use Assembly for fun, leave this repository a star.
+if this repository was useful to you, please leave it a star.